Click here to view our 2020 LPEPC Bylaws Proposals. These will be voted on at the annual convention on January 18, 2020. 2020 Bylaws Proposals

 5.6.
 A vacant Director position may be filled by an appointee approved by a majority of the sitting Board of Directors, using the Standard Balloting Process, to serve the remainder of the term.

 5.7.
-After the Second Annual Convention, all Directors shall be Contributing Members for no less than ninety (90) consecutive days prior to election.?
+All Directors shall be Members of the Libertarian Party for no less than ninety (90) consecutive days prior to election or appointment.
 If a Director ceases to be a Contributing Member, then they automatically resign from the Board of Directors as well.

 5.9.
 The Board of Directors shall appoint an LPEPC Affiliate Representative to the State Party, who shall serve as a liaison between LPEPC and the State Party.

 5.10.
 Each Director shall keep a continuity file outlining the duties, processes, contacts, and other informational details of their position in order to facilitate operational continuity and consistency.